 Leaders have their own role in conveying a message so that it can be conveyed effectively.
 The existence and understanding of the organizational structure are also very important because it will affect communication.
 Each member needs to understand their role so that they can regulate ethics in communication because it is the basis that needs to be considered for members of the organization in carrying out communication practices.
-The organizational structure guides how someone positions themselves in communicating, including taking part in the initiative to communicate in completing work.
-Communication is a medium between members to provide information to one another, both verbally and in other media.
+The organizational structure guides how someone positions themselves in communication is a medium between members to provide information to one another, both verbally and in other media.
 Communication cannot be separated from coordination.
 Communication and coordination become a unitary work in carrying out work programs.
 Meanwhile, coordination is a human relationship in carrying out their duties.
 As emphasized by (Wong and Law, 2002), positive communication has the effect of increasing coordination efforts, which in turn improves team performance.